EDMONTON GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known but its entrance was on Eastbournia Avenue.

-Another addition to the small list of London’s flapping tracks was the one at Edmonton.
+Another addition to the small list of London’s flapping tracks was the one in Lower Edmonton.
 The Borough of Edmonton lies in North London, roughly two miles north of Tottenham Hotspurs White Hart Lane Stadium.
-It was Constructed during 1930, on a narrow strip of land that lay between a small stream known as Salmon Brook, and a housing estate, with access to the track at the bottom of Eastbournia Avenue.
-It opened during Autumn of 1930, but its early days faced opposition from clergymen regarding racing on Sundays.
-It is surprising that there is little information regarding a track that operated for more than a quarter of century, before eventually closing during the late 1950’s.
+The venue was Constructed during 1930, on a narrow strip of land that lay between a small stream known as Salmon Brook, and a housing estate, with access to the track at the bottom of Eastbournia Avenue.
+Its first meeting came on the 15th of December 1930, although information regarding how operated remains limited.
+Gatherings would last for more than a quarter of century, before eventually closing during the late 1950’s.
 The site of the track is now covered by council flats on Borrowfield Close, a road accessed by Granville and St Malo Avenue, just North of Tottenham Park Cemetery which lies along the side Montague Road.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.